Ascenio/vassoura/README.md

 pub global activate vassoura
 ```

 Let's make sure it works.
-Try to run the following and see if it prompts the [usage](#usage)
+Try to run the following and see if it prompts the [usage](#usage).
 ```sh
 vas
 ```

-If it didn't worked it means you should add  added `.pub-cache` to your `PATH`.
+If it didn't worked that means you should add `.pub-cache` to your `PATH`.
 If you're on Linux put the following in your `.bashrc` or equivalent.

-> If you are on Windows the same principle applies.
-Just add the path to your env variable.
-> For more info head over to [dart.dev](https://dart.dev/tools/pub/cmd/pub-global)

 ```sh
 export PATH="$PATH":"$HOME/.pub-cache/bin"
 ```

+> If you are on Windows the same principle applies.
+Just add the path to your env variable.
+> For more info head over to [dart.dev](https://dart.dev/tools/pub/cmd/pub-global#running-a-script-from-your-path)

 ## Usage

-Running the `vas` command should prompt the available options.
-Currently looks like this:
+Just type `vas` and see what is available.

 ```
 Vassoura: removes files not referenced in the project